OWASP/www-project-developer-guide/draft/06-design/01-threat-modeling/04-cornucopia.md

 #### How to use it

+The OWASP Spotlight series provides an overview of Cornucopia and how it is typically used:
+'Project 16 - [Cornucopia][spotlight16]'.

 To Do: give a brief outline of how to use Cornucopia, but do not repeat the project documentation itself;
 ideally provide a primer and a pointer to the documentation.